 In people with a genetic susceptibility, celiac disease results from eating gluten, which triggers an immune response to attack the lining of the small intestine.
 The process may also damage other areas of the body.
 Damage to the small intestine interferes with absorption of nutrients and increases the risk for diseases like bone disease, anemia and intestinal cancer.
 Right now, the only effective treatment for celiac disease is a lifelong, gluten-free diet.

-Gluten is the general name for one of the proteins found in wheat, barley and rye.
-It is harmful for someone with celiac disease to eat foods that contain gluten.
+If you have just been diagnosed with celiac disease, gluten sensitivity, or gluten intolerance, you may be feeling confused, stressed and concerned about diet changes.
+This is normal, but this step-bystep guide can help you through the first days of your gluten-free life.
+The damage caused by celiac disease is reversible, and you will often feel better within a few weeks.
+The day-to-day reality of following a gluten-free diet is challenging in the beginning, but it can be done and will get easier with practice.
 Even if you don’t feel sick after eating gluten-containing foods, you can still damage your body.
 While avoiding gluten-containing foods may seem difficult at first, it is easy to identify them once you are familiar with their names.
 To get started, see the list of gluten-containing foods and ingredients provided at the end of this fact sheet (List 1).
 Take the list with you when you shop or eat out.

 10 Steps to the Gluten-Free Diet

 Switching to a gluten-free diet can be difficult in the beginning.
-Following these 10 steps will make the changes easier.
+Following these 10 steps can make the changes easier.

 Step 1.
 Identify Naturally Gluten-Free Foods at Home